sous-chefs/jenkins/README.md

 end
 ```

 The `:delete` action idempotently removes a set of Jenkins credentials from the system.
-You can use the base `jenkins_credentials` resource or any of it's children to perform the deletion.
+You can use the base `jenkins_credentials` resource or any of its children to perform the deletion.

 ```ruby
 jenkins_credentials 'wcoyote' do